jsborjesson/passwords/source/Background.md

 ridiculous.

-Most non technicals will just use the same password everywhere, and it will probably be a bad password too (as shown by the leaked password statistics that comes out every time a big site gets hacked).
+Most non technicals will just use the same password everywhere, and it will probably be a bad password (as shown by the leaked password statistics that are exposed every time a big site gets hacked<!-- TODO: SOURCE -->).
 We can try to educate people, making them aware that they need to think about security and that they should install extra software for keeping all of their passwords safe, but they just want to get into their stuff as smoothly as possible, and be confident that nobody else will. **Is this really their problem?**

 Is passwords as security a necessary evil, or is it just us developers being lazy?
 Passwords has been the default form of security for as long as I've been alive, I think it's time for a more